How to Find a Proctor for Approval

 - Does the proctor supervise online exams?

-- If so, does the proctor have reliable high-speed Web access that meets the technical requirements of the Blackboard Learn learning management system?
+- If so, does the proctor have reliable high-speed Web access that meets the technical requirements of the Canvas learning management system?

 - Can the proctor supervise an online exam for the full exam time listed in your syllabus?